About our organisation

 We offer an integrated programme of regular cycling, walking and nature activities, communications and volunteer opportunities, all year round.
 Participants can enter the programme at any point by engaging with us online or joining an activity, and move from one activity to another as suits.

-Participants’ confidence, knowledge and skills steadily increases, and they increasing enjoy walking, cycling and connecting to nature, until it becomes part of their everyday life.
+Participants’ confidence, knowledge and skills steadily increases, and they increasingly enjoy walking, cycling and connecting to nature, until it becomes part of their everyday life.

 More about our work